openstack/puppet-ceilometer/README.md

 ### Beginning with ceilometer

 To utilize the ceilometer module's functionality you will need to declare multiple resources.
-The following is a modified excerpt from the [openstack module](httpd://github.com/stackforge/puppet -openstack).
 This is not an exhaustive list of all the components needed.
-We recommend that you consult and under stand the [openstack module](https://github.com/stackforge/puppet-openstack) and the [core](http://d ocs.openstack.org) documentation to assist you in understanding the available deployment options.
+We recommend that you consult and understand the [core openstack](http://docs.openstack.org) documentation to assist you in understanding the available deployment options.

 ```puppet
 class { '::ceilometer':